ospalh/anki-addons/Detailed_audio_field_rules.md

 ## Fields rules

-The download mechanism uses these rules to match audio fields to text
+The download mechanism uses the following rules to match audio fields to text fields
-fields:

 For most downloaders, plain text is used.
 The rules to find the source fields are: